mateoguzmana/semantic-pr-composer/README.md

 ### Custom Template

-Custom templates can be used to customize the pull request title and body.
+Can be used to customize the pull request title and body.

 The template is a string that can contain the following placeholders: